scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ![PVC](./10-persistent-volumes/pvc.png)

 ## 11: Prometheus and Grafana
-The following several sections focus on observability.
+The next several sections focus on observability.
 [Prometheus](https://prometheus.io/) is an open-source monitoring system commonly leveraged in Kubernetes clusters.
 As a de facto standard, it's widely used with [Grafana](https://grafana.com/) to provide cluster monitoring.
 Using Helm we can quickly deploy both of these tools to our cluster.

 ```shell
 # assumes cluster created from 00-eksctl-configuration first